jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ##  CAA issue Property

-The issue property tag is used to request that certificate issuers perform CAA issue restriction processing for the domain and to grant authorization to specific certificate issuers.
+The issue property tag is used to request that certificate issuers perform CAA issue restriction processing for the domain name and to grant authorization to specific certificate issuers.

 The CAA issue property value has the following sub-syntax (specified